 In general.
-The GST tax is effective for the estates of decedents dying after October 22, 1986.
+The GST tax is effective for the estates of decedents

 Irrevocable trusts.
 The GST tax will not apply to any transfer under a trust that was irrevocable on September 25, 1985, but only to the extent that the transfer was not made out of corpus added to the trust after September 25, 1985.
 An addition to the corpus after that date will cause a proportionate part of future income and appreciation to be subject to the GST tax.
 For more information, see Regulations section 26.2601-1(b)(1)(ii).